alecbw/Find-Similar-Tags/README.md

 The script will find pairings among the provided tags and give you the option via the prompt to pick which tag should apply to both

-There are a set of charactesr that correspond to each choice.
+There are a set of characters that correspond to each choice.
 They were picked by ergonomic convenience, not because the letters mean anything:

 * ["No", "no", "N", "n", "M", "m"] - apply neither tag
 * ["k", "K", "l", "L"] - apply the less frequent (second) tag to both